 What you need to know about COVID-19 testing options

-A molecular test takes a swab from inside your nose or throat, mixes the sample with certain chemicals, and then tests for the presence of COVID-19 genetic material that’s active in your body.
+A DNA-based test takes a swab from inside your nose or throat, mixes the sample with certain chemicals, and then tests for the presence of COVID-19 genetic material that’s active in your body.
 In contrast, an antibody test uses a tiny sample of blood to identify the signs that you’ve already had the virus, which can still be useful for contact-tracing how the disease is spreading.
-Some politicians have speculated that these antibodies will lead to herd immunity or even ongoing personal immunity, but there isn’t any evidence for either idea yet.

-Deciding where to get tested will depend on a lot of factors unique to you.
+Deciding where to get tested depends on a number of factors.
 Do you have symptoms?
 Are you at high risk of catching COVID-19, precluding even a masked visit to a crowded clinic waiting area?
 Drive-through testing sites or, if nothing else works, at-home tests can help to diagnose even the highest-risk people without exposure to others.
 Many of the makers of these tests have decades-long track records in genetic and disease testing, and this infrastructure has helped them to ramp up production and the speed of testing.

-If you get tested, be prepared for a slightly uncomfortable swab inserted into your nasal cavity, and start thinking about the people you should notify if you do end up testing positive.
+If you get tested, be prepared for a slightly uncomfortable swab inserted into your nasal cavity, and start thinking about the people you should notify if you test positive.
 But having the information is a huge benefit for public health, and it can guide you and your family in your own decision-making going forward.

-Editor's note: Betsy Ladyzhets, research associate at Stacker, helped compile this list.
+Editor's note: Betsy Ladyzhets, a research associate at Stacker, helped compile this list.

 When you should get tested